Thank you to everyone who helped with this most recent KIRF humanitarian relief trip. Our trip was a great success!

 We learned that the school has been helping the AIDS orphans and its disadvantaged rural students with its free nutritious lunch program.
 The program was paid for by the money the school made by selling ice cream to villagers made from milk donated or sold below market by the local dairy farmers.
 Dairy has replaced poultry as a main income source since the bird flu epidemic.

-During our visit we found out the school’s lunch program had been drastically reduced because their ice cream maker broken and their small freezer was malfunctioning.
+During our visit we found out the school’s lunch program had been drastically reduced because their ice cream maker broke and their small freezer was malfunctioning.

-So, after our rural assessment we went back to Chiang Mai to bargin for the best ice cream maker and freezer prices.
-After visiting several hardware and kitchen appliance stores, and freezer manufactures we finally found a place owned by former patients of Dr. Vicharn who gave us discount on the ice cream maker.
+So, after our rural assessment we went back to Chiang Mai to bargain for the best ice cream maker and freezer prices we could find.
+After visiting several hardware, kitchen appliance stores, and freezer manufactures we finally found a place owned by former patients of Dr. Vicharn who gave us discount on the ice cream maker.
 After more negotiations with different store proprietors, we were able to buy the school a good freezer.

-With the money raised at Ventura College to help the AIDS orphans well spent we used general KIRF funds to purchase food staples like rice and cooking oil for the AIDS orphans’ foster families.
+We used the money raised at Ventura College to help the AIDS orphans and general KIRF funds to purchase food staples like rice and cooking oil for the AIDS orphans’ foster families.
 We also purchased some beautifully embroidered handbags made by the STC’s HIV-positive women’s cooperative to raise funds for KIRF back in the USA and to give these ladies a market for their handiwork that will help them help themselves and their children.

 KIRF’s Tsunami Orphan Scholarship Fund with the PDA